dirkeinecke/secfmt/README.md

 ## Getting help

-If you have questions or problems with `secfmt`, then I'm happy to respond to [GitHub issues](https://github.com/dirkeinecke/secfmt/issues/new).
+If you have questions or problems with `secfmt`, then we are happy to respond to [GitHub issues](https://github.com/dirkeinecke/secfmt/issues/new) or come chat with us on our [Gitter channel](https://gitter.im/secfmt/community) - if you have any questions about the project, or just want to say hi!

 ## License

-secfmt is distributed under the terms of the MIT license.
+`secfmt` is distributed under the terms of the MIT license.

 See [LICENSE](LICENSE) for details.